.

 SPECIAL DIETARY REQUIREMENTS

-Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut, seafood, or other food allergies, vegetarian or vegan diets) as soon as possible, and note them in the space provided on your volunteer forms.
+Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut, seafood, other food allergies, vegetarian, or vegan diets) as soon as possible and note them in the space on your volunteer forms.

 SPECIAL NOTE TO VEGANS: Please be aware that we are unable to accommodate strict vegans.
 It may be possible to get meatless meals, but vegans will be unable to avoid animal products altogether.
 If this is an issue, then participation on this Earthwatch expedition should be seriously reconsidered.